Triangle Town Center: History

-Triangle Town Center opened on August 14, 2002 with anchors Hudson Belk, Sears (closed 2021), Dillard's, and Hecht's (now Macy's).
+Triangle Town Center opened on August 14, 2002 with anchors Hudson Belk, Sears, Dillard's, and Hecht's.
 Construction of the mall required re-routing of existing roads.
 Saks Fifth Avenue, the state's first, opened later in 2004.
 The mall features a two-level Barnes & Noble, which serves as a junior anchor.

+On July 26, 2008, at approximately 8 pm, a fight broke out on the mall's upper level.
+The fight involved approximately a dozen teenagers and incited upwards of 150 other teens to act out.
+The mall was evacuated.
+The fight lasted about 20 minutes before Raleigh Police and Wake County sheriff's deputies restored order.
+Raleigh Police say that the incident was gang-related.